 · speak to your Housing Officer to make arrangements to pay your rent as in most cases the “rent element” of UC will be paid direct to yourself and not your landlord.

-· contact us if you are worried about paying your rent as you can apply for the “rent element” to be paid direct to Spire View HA.
+· contact us if you are worried about paying your rent as you can apply for the “rent element” to be paid direct to Spire View Housing Association.

 · make sure you are able to budget for your rent and other bills – we can refer you to a Money Advisor for help with this.

-· make sure you have an account that your UC can be paid into.
+· make sure you have a bank account that your UC can be paid into.